oceanprotocol-archive/OEPs/11/README.md

 function updateDownload(uint _assetId, uint _providerId) public returns (bool success) { }
 ```

-* The function `queryProviders ` SHOULD return the list of providers to AGENT for display, so consumer can randomly choose one provider to download the dataset.
+* The function `queryProviders ` SHOULD return the list of providers to AGENT client so that AGENT can randomly choose one provider (i.e., unifrom-distributed sampling) to request the dataset.
 * The function `updateDownload` SHOULD increment `totalDownload` of the dataset and log the provider Id into `lastProvider`.

 ### 5.5 Token Curation Registry